-The following conclusions have been drawn from the results of air quality monitoring at Stansted Airport during 2013.
+The following conclusions have been drawn from the results of air quality monitoring at Stansted Airport during 2015.

-- 1. The data capture target of least 90 % was achieved for all the measured pollutants in both sites (Stansted 3 and Stansted 4). - 2.
-Stansted 3 and Stansted 4 met the AQS objectives for 1-hour mean NO2 concentrations. - 3.
+- 1. The data capture target of least 90 % was achieved for all the measured pollutants at Stansted 4, but not achieved for NOx at Stansted 3. - 2.
+Stansted 3 and Stansted 4 met the AQS objectives for 1 hour mean NO2 concentrations. - 3.
 All five NO2 diffusion tube sites met the AQS annual mean objective for this pollutant. - 4.
 Stansted 3 met the AQS objectives for daily mean and annual mean PM10 concentration. - 5.
-At Stansted 3, as mentioned above, unusual high levels of PM10 were recorded over 5 days in March/April 2013.
-High concentrations were attributed to trans-boundary air pollution episodes. - 6.
+At Stansted 3, as mentioned above, unusual high levels of PM10 were recorded over four days in July, August and December 2015.
+High concentrations were attributed to both transboundary air pollution episodes and isolated localised sources. - 6.
 NO and NO2 concentrations were higher during the winter months at both Stansted 3 and Stansted 4.
 This is a typical pattern for urban sites.
-PM10 levels showed a peak in March and September. - 7.
+PM10 levels showed a peak in March, August.
+October and December. - 7.
 Concentrations of NO and NO2 followed a characteristic diurnal pattern, with peaks coinciding with the morning and evening rush hour periods.
 PM10 concentrations showed no marked diurnal variation. - 8.
-Bivariate plots of pollutant concentrations against meteorological data indicated that sources of NOx were located close to the monitoring sites and were probably associated with the airport.
-PM10 analysis seems to indicate the presence of several sources for this pollutant (both local and regional). - 9.
-Annual mean concentrations of NO2 at Stansted 3 and Stansted 4 were similar to those measured at similar urban background sites such as Canterbury, Southend-on-Sea and Thurrock.
-Annual PM10 means at both sites have slightly decreased in comparison with last year's measurements.
-PM10 concentrations (as measured) at Stansted 3 were slightly lower than those for London Heathrow Airport.
+Bivariate plots of pollutant concentrations against meteorological data indicated that sources of NO_x were located close to the monitoring sites and were probably associated with the airport.
+PM10 analysis seems to indicate the presence of several sources for this pollutant (both local and regional), with peaks occurring at unsettled conditions. - 9.
+Annual mean concentrations of NO2 at Stansted 3 and Stansted 4 were similar to those measured at similar urban background sites such as Southend-on-Sea and Thurrock.
+Annual PM10 means at Stansted 3 have slightly increased in comparison with last year's measurements, but present similar values since 2008.